Terri-Lea-P/Terri-Lea-P/README.md

-I am an aspiring cybersecurity professional with a strong focus on hands-on threat hunting and investigative analysis.
-I am actively building practical experience through structured lab environments and real-world style investigations aligned to the MITRE ATT&CK framework.

-My work focuses on understanding how attacks unfold — from suspicious process execution to data staging and exfiltration techniques — and documenting findings with clear methodology and technical analysis.
-Each project in this portfolio represents deliberate practice in detection engineering, incident investigation, and security operations.

-I believe cybersecurity is best learned through doing.
-This GitHub reflects my commitment to continuous learning, technical growth, and building real defensive capability.

-Feel free to explore my projects and follow my journey as I develop into a security-focused professional.
+# 🔐 Cybersecurity | Threat Hunting | SOC Operations

+I am a cybersecurity practitioner specialising in hands-on threat hunting and incident investigation within Microsoft-focused environments.

+This portfolio demonstrates practical experience with structured investigations aligned to the MITRE ATT&CK framework, using tools such as Microsoft Sentinel, Microsoft Defender, and KQL.
+Each project showcases:

+- Log analysis and detection engineering
+- Adversary behaviour mapping and incident investigation
+- Vulnerability management and risk prioritisation
+- Clear, actionable technical documentation

+These repositories reflect deliberate practice and readiness for operational SOC work.

 ## Vulnerability Management Projects